alfcrisci/pySIC/README.md

 Removed some bugs to the cropper script, adapted to work on all platform.
 It load the images in grey scale so the distance its a simple difference.
 Added the Rotation Algorithm.
+Added the text output on a .txt.
+Fixed some unicode problem.